 *1 CCF = 100 cubic feet of water = 748 gallons

 For usage over 1 CCF, customers will pay the following (per unit):

 For the sewer utility, we needed to include adequate funding for two costly components of infrastructure over the next five years to remain in compliance with the permit issued to the City by the Washington State Department of Ecology.
 One of these projects will complete the mechanical plant and bring the City up to current standards for treatment of biosolids (the byproduct of treating wastewater).

-2020 will begin a new rate structure for residential sewer customers: flow-based sewer billing.
+2022 will continue the rate structure for residential sewer customers: flow-based sewer billing.
 The structure mirrors the water utility by charging a base rate plus consumption and is calculated by using your water consumption.
 To ensure we are only capturing the true water usage that makes its way to sewer, your sewer bill with be calculated using a winter average; this avoids irrigation or other outside of the house uses and is the industry standard.
 The billings used to calculate your winter average will be December/February (even month billings) or January/March (odd month billings).

 Sewer Rate Structure Example:

 If you were to consume 12 ccf in December and 10 ccf in February your billing would include the bi-monthly base rate plus 11 CCF (based on the table to the left) $96.50 + $49.83 (4.53*11) = $146.33).